MSc in Geospatial Engineering: Career Path

 • Prerequisite coursework in math and science, such as calculus, statistics, and physics.
 Some programs may also require coursework in computer programming or GIS.

-• Proficiency in English, as many MSc in Geospatial Engineering programs are taught in English and require applicants to submit English language test scores, such as TOEFL or IELTS.
+• Proficiency in English: Many MSc in Geospatial Engineering programs are taught in English, so applicants must submit English language test scores, such as TOEFL or IELTS.

 • Letters of recommendation from academic or professional references.